Symmetry Fractionalization, Defects, and Gauging of Topological Phases: Examples

+where we use the notation ${\bf k}_c$ to indicate the group element ${\bf k}\in G$ associated with the label $c$.
+(In this particular case, we can write ${\bf k}_{c} = [c]_2$ for our choice of labels.)
+One can easily see that a symmetry action gauge transformation [specifically, $\gamma_{a}(b) = (-1)^{n_a b}$] can be used to set $n_a=0$, so that

-One can easily see the factor $(-1)^{n_a b}$ in $R^{ab}_{a+b}$ can be removed by a symmetry action gauge transformation.
-Therefore, as previously mentioned, there are two distinct types of $G$-crossed braiding given by $m'=0,1$.
-From the $R$-symbols, we can compute the topological twists and braiding statistics to be
+This shows that the dependence on $n_a$ is merely a gauge freedom that can be removed and, hence, there are only two distinct $G$-crossed extensions of this form, specified by $q=0$ and $1$.
+In this choice of gauge (with $n_a=0$), we find the topological twists and braiding statistics to be